rvdleun/webxr-workshop/README.md

 ## What will you get out of this?

 * Experience with building a Virtual Reality app
-* See instant results with WebVR
+* See instant results with WebXR
 * Play around with the differences between VR and desktop development
 * Understand how components work and build our own

 ## Glitch

-The glitch starter pack can be found at https://glitch.com/edit/#!/workshop-webvr
+The glitch starter pack can be found at https://glitch.com/edit/#!/workshop-webxr